-“The Waveform strategy utilizes the full flute length of the tool, gives improved stability, less stress, and improved swarf evacuation which ensures even wear, meaning a financially beneficial regrind program can be introduced.”
+“The Waveform strategy utilises the full flute length of the tool, gives improved stability, less stress, and improved swarf evacuation which ensures even wear, meaning a financially beneficial regrind programme can be introduced.”

 And Waveform increases the tool life before each regrind is required.
 For example, during the trial, the £357 tool was reground four times, as well as there being 275 minutes between each regrind.
 This meant the total tool life going from 60 minutes with conventional machining, to 1,100 minutes with Waveform.
 Waveform also speeded up the operation, reducing the cycle time from 22.5 minutes to 7.5 minutes.